What to Know about Dengue Fever and Travel

 My Experience with Dengue

 We live in Barbados.
-We have been here about 18 months.
-I always knew Dengue fever was here, but over the months I have become lax on applying bug spray.
+We have been here a little over 2 years.
+I always knew Dengue fever was here, but over time I had become lax on applying bug spray.

 Even with the rise, I assumed it wouldn’t be me because fairly young at only 36 and healthy.
 Surely if I got dengue it wouldn’t be bad.
 I was wrong.